Why should you exercise? Well, not only can exercise during pregnancy speed up labor, it can also improve your postnatal recovery (yes please!).

 It can really sneak up on you and see you nodding off during the six o’clock news for months.

-For that reason it can be really tricky to motivate yourself to exercise during pregnancy, whether that be walking the dog, jogging or carrying on with Pilates.
+For that reason, it can be really tricky to motivate yourself to exercise during pregnancy, whether that’s walking the dog, jogging, or carrying on with Pilates.